-The consultation was publicised on the Council's website, social media, letters to statutory consultees.
-Several consultees responded to the draft action plan.
+The consultation was publicised on the Council's website, social media, and letters to statutory consultees.
+Several consultees responded to the draft action plan and the responses are summarised in table A.1.
+A fuller commentary follows.

 Defra

 The main points of Defra's response are set out below with notes on how the matters raised have been taken into account.